 Is Foot Reflexology the Solution to Migraines?

 Although the practice has only recently gained popularity in the United States, foot reflexology dates back thousands of years.
-The treatment is known to provide relief for a variety of conditions, including chronic muscle pain, insomnia, menstrual cramps, and more.
+The treatment may provide relief for a variety of conditions, including chronic muscle pain, insomnia, menstrual cramps, and more.
 At Emerge Medical & Well Spa, many patients who live with chronic migraines wonder if reflexology can cure their pain.
-Here, we provide an answer.
+We provide an answer in today’s blog.

 How Foot Reflexology Works

 Foot reflexology is a holistic practice, which means it works to keep the body in balance.
-During treatment, a massage therapist targets specific acupressure points on the foot to stimulate the neurological function and improve the flow of circulation.
+A massage therapist targets specific acupressure points on the foot to stimulate the neurological function and improve the flow of circulation during treatment.
 Each point connects to a different area of the body, so treatments are usually tailored to relieve any pain the patient experiences.
-For example, if you are experiencing pain in your left temporal lobe, the massage therapist will focus treatment on your large left toe.
-Although reflexology uses acupressure points, it does not involve needles, making it a great alternative to acupuncture for some patients.
+For example, if you’re experiencing pain in your left temporal lobe, the massage therapist will focus treatment on your large left toe.
+Although reflexology uses acupressure points, it doesn’t involve needles making it a great alternative to acupuncture for some patients.

 If you experience migraines, foot reflexology may be able to relieve your pain and prevent future headaches.
-For migraines, a massage therapist typically applies pressure to the inside of your big toe and second toe, providing relief to your temporal lobes.
+A massage therapist typically applies pressure to the inside of your big toe and second toe providing relief to your temporal lobes if you have a headache.
 They may also target your little toes as well as the top of the large toes near the nail bed, which can provide pain relief for the face and sinuses.